deanframe/deanframe.github.io/README.md

 # deanframe.github.io
-My personal website, still under construction.
+My personal website, still just a placeholder for now.
+Will be updated in the future.